Can I ask you a question?

 Here’s an example:

-Without giving away too much, I linked to the blog post using an enticing call-to-action.
+Without giving away too much, I linked to the blog post using power words in an enticing call-to-action.
 I’ve also included a P.S. that invites subscribers to share on social media, including an easy link to share the post on Twitter.

 #2.
 Deploy a Never-Ending Social Media Campaign